-The underestimated value of citizen communication
+The underestimated value of public engagement

-Technical planning and communication as a successful duo
+Technical planning and communication: a winning combination

 Soft factors and their role in individual projects